jacquescrocker/aarrr/README.md

 * By Keyword: slice up the users by the keyword (or groups of keyword) in order to classify users by market segment.

     AARRR.define_cohort :keyword do |user, data|
+      # define a `extract_keywords` method to pull out the keywords from the referrer url
       keywords = extract_keywords(user["referrer"])
       if keywords.include?("ruby") or keywords.include?("rails")
         "rails"